fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 Gauges are powerful tools that can showcase information using a radial scale to display data, while a dial is used to indicate the value.
 In this section, we will create an Angular Gauge.

-To start with, we'll build a simple gauge showcasing Nordstrom's Customer Satisfaction Score as shown below:
+To start with, we'll build a simple gauge showcasing Nordstorm's Customer Satisfaction Score as shown below:

 {% embed_chart getting-started-your-first-widget.js %}